KeilChris/Blinky_XMC2Go/README.md

 ### Using command line interface (CLI)

-Download required packs (not required when the packs are already available) by executing the following commands:
+Download required packs (not required if the packs are already available) by executing the following commands:

 ```sh
 csolution list packs -s RTX5_Blinky.csolution.yml -m > packs.txt